-Cherry Hill Mortgage Investment Corporation is a public residential real estate finance company focused on acquiring, investing in and managing residential mortgage assets in the United States.
+We are a public residential real estate finance company focused on acquiring, investing in and managing residential mortgage assets in the United States.
 We were incorporated in Maryland on October 31, 2012, and we commenced operations on or about October 9, 2013 following the completion of our initial public offering and a concurrent private placement.
-Our common stock and our Series A Preferred Stock are listed and traded on the New York Stock Exchange under the symbols "CHMI" and "CHMI-PA", respectively.
+Our common stock, our Series A Preferred Stock and our Series B Preferred Stock are listed and traded on the New York Stock Exchange under the symbols "CHMI," "CHMI-PRA" and "CHMI-PRB," respectively.
 We are externally managed by our Manager, Cherry Hill Mortgage Management, LLC, an SEC-registered investment adviser.

 Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
-We attempt to attain this objective by selectively constructing and actively managing a portfolio of Servicing Related Assets and RMBS and, subject to market conditions, other cash flowing residential mortgage assets.
+We attempt to attain this objective by selectively constructing and actively managing a portfolio of Servicing Related Assets (as defined below) and residential mortgage-backed securities ("RMBS") and, subject to market conditions, other cash flowing residential mortgage assets.